Richard Bentley: Early life and education

 Richard Bentley was born at his maternal grandparents' home at Oulton near Rothwell, Leeds, West Yorkshire, in northern England.
 A blue plaque near his birthplace commemorates the fact.
 His father was Thomas Bentley, a yeoman farmer of Oulton.
 His grandfather, Captain James Bentley, is said to have suffered for the Royalist cause following the English Civil War, leaving the family in reduced circumstances.
 Bentley's mother, the daughter of a stonemason, had some education, and was able to give her son his first lessons in Latin.

-After attending grammar school in Wakefield, Bentley entered St John's College, Cambridge in 1676.
-(Note: His portrait hangs in the formal dining hall of the College.)
-He afterwards obtained a scholarship and received the degrees of BA in 1680 and MA in 1683.
+He attended a day school in Methley, before being sent to Queen Elizabeth Grammar School, Wakefield, where he was taught under the successive headmasters Jeremiah Boulton and John Baskerville, and is reported to have retained a strong affection for the school, later supporting former pupils from it.
+At the age of fourteen he left Wakefield to enter St John's College, Cambridge, matriculating on 24 May 1676; he received the degree of BA in 1680, when he was placed sixth in the list of mathematical honours (equivalent to third Wrangler under the system then in use), and proceeded MA in 1683.